Allied Legal Professionals

 Practice Areas

-Most states are limiting ALPs to these three areas of the law: family, landlord/tenant, and debt collection, with every state including family law.
-Only Arizona has broadened their scope beyond to include limited jurisdiction criminal law, administrative law, and juvenile law.
-Click for full size.
+Most states are limiting Allied Legal Professionals (ALPs) to these three areas of the law: family, landlord/tenant, and debt collection, with every state including family law.
+Only Arizona and Minnesota have broadened their scope beyond these three areas.
+Arizona has included criminal law, administrative law, limited jurisdiction civil law, and juvenile law, while Minnesota has included petty misdemeanors, probate, estate, public benefits, and unemployment law.

 Roles and Responsibilities

 Each state allows/requires their ALPs to perform each of these roles to a certain extent.
 To ensure transparency, ALPs must inform their clients that they are not an attorney or that they are working with an attorney.
-States with permanent programs allow ALPs to prepare, sign, and file pleadings while pilot states require the supervising attorneys to sign all pleadings.
-Some states allow their ALPs to attend a client’s deposition, but no state allows ALPs to actively represent their clients at depositions.
-Click for full size.
+With one exception, states with permanent programs allow ALPs to prepare, sign, and file pleadings while the one pilot state requires the supervising attorneys to sign all pleadings.
+While some states allow their ALPs to attend a client's deposition, no state allows ALPs to actively represent their clients at depositions.

 Attorney Supervision

-The only two states that require attorney supervision of Allied Legal Professionals are those that currently have pilot programs—Minnesota and New Hampshire.
-Click for full size.
+The only two states that require attorney supervision of ALPs are those that began as pilot programs: Minnesota and New Hampshire.
+Minnesota has since transitioned to a permanent program, and it opted to keep the attorney supervision requirement.

 Education